uwindsorcss/documents/constitution.md

 To receive reimbursement, Society members must:

-1. Obtain approval from the Executive team before making the purchase.
+1. Obtain approval from the Executive before making the purchase.
 2. For purchases over $1000 CAD, the Society must approve the purchase as a collective entity through meeting minutes or a motion as stated in the UWSA reimbursement process.
 3. Submit a reimbursement request to the Treasurer (or to the President or Vice President, if needed) via the appropriate channels either in person or through the community Discord.
    a.
 Inside of the reimbursement request, members must include a receipt which includes: the vendor, the date of purchase, the items purchased, and the total amount paid.

 The Treasurer shall be responsible for guiding members through this process.
 Upon verifying that all requirements are met, the Treasurer will create and submit a cheque requisition signed by themselves and another signing authority.
 In the event that the Treasurer is unavailable, the President or Vice President may act in their stead to process and submit the requisition.
-Any requests involving extenuating circumstances or requiring additional approval will be reviewed by the Executive team.
+Any requests involving extenuating circumstances or requiring additional approval will be reviewed by the Executive.

 #### Section 5 - Payment of Reimbursements